 Larry Stimeling ended the discussion by stating that the Farnsworth Group has helped cut costs on the Veterans Memorial from $500,00 to its current cost of $213,000.

 • Approved two resolutions and the purchase of police vehicles.

 The first resolution was for the release of executive session minutes from last year, but there were no minutes currently available for release.

 The other resolution authorized the vacation of utility easements in the Trails at Timber Oaks subdivision.
 The easements were vacated when three lots were changed into two larger lots.

 Three new police vehicles were also approved to be purchased from Bob Grimm Chevrolet in Morton.
 The total amount for the vehicles will be $63,435, which came in lower than the state bid for the vehicles.
 The board noted that they were glad they could purchase the vehicles from a local dealership.

-Page 3 of 3 - — Adam Larck contributed to this story.
+— Adam Larck contributed to this story.